Invicticus/sauce-demo-TA/README.md

 # **Requirements**
 To run this script, you will need to have Python 3 and the following packages installed:

 - pytest
 - selenium
 - requests
 - You will also need to have a compatible browser and the corresponding webdriver installed.
-The webdriver used to run these tests is chromedriver.

 # **Running the Script**

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Install the required packages by running the command pip install -r requirements.txt.
+- Install the required packages by running the command pip install -r requirements.txt.
-Download the appropriate webdriver for your browser and place it in the same directory as the script.
+- Download the appropriate webdriver for your browser and place it in the same directory as the script.
-Run the script by running the command python test_script.py.
+- Run the script by running the command python test_script.py.

 Note: The script assumes that the webdriver is named chromedriver and is for the Chrome browser.
 If you are using a different browser or a different webdriver, you will need to modify the script accordingly.